-A survivor often confides in someone they know and trust before they contact a resource service.
-As a friend or family member you can provide valuable information about resources and offer emotional support.
-You may also find Seattle University's resource guide for survivors helpful.
+A survivor often confides in someone they know and trust before they contact a campus resource.
+As a friend or family member, you can provide valuable information about resources and offer emotional support.
+You can find detailed information about on- and off-campus resources and reporting options on Seattle University's Get Help website.

-Listening sympathetically and without judgment establishes a feeling of trust and safety.
-Take the assault seriously and give the survivor every consideration you would for anyone facing a serious life trauma.
+Listening empathetically and without judgment establishes a feeling of trust and safety.
+Take the assault seriously and give the survivor every consideration you would for anyone facing a serious trauma.

 Listening is not: Interrupting, yelling, injecting your feelings, changing the subject, making light of the situation, etc.